BLUEBL0B/Secret-Sing-Box/README-ENG.md

-# Sing-Box-Reverse-Proxy
+# Sing-Box Reverse Proxy

 [**Russian version**](https://github.com/BLUEBL0B/Sing-Box-NGINX-WS/blob/main/README.md)

 ### Trojan and VLESS proxy with TLS termination on NGINX or HAProxy
 This script is designed to fully configure a hidden proxy server with NGINX or HAProxy camouflage.
 Two setup methods:
 - All requests to the proxy are processed by NGINX, and the server works as a proxy only if the request contains the correct path (WebSocket transport)
-- All requests to the proxy are processed by HAProxy, and the server works as a proxy only if the request contains the correct Trojan password (TCP transport)
+- All requests to the proxy are processed by HAProxy, and the server works as a proxy only if the request contains the correct Trojan password (TCP transport) — [FPPweb3](https://github.com/FPPweb3) method
 <br/>

 > [!IMPORTANT]